 Obviously, this is not a learning environment that should be promoted, much less publicly subsidized, and it is not an education that Canadian students, nor the greater population, should accept.
 We should not be pouring our hard-earned tax dollars into something so destructively against our Western values of free speech, thought and opinion.
 If we do not change, this educational indoctrination will be a cause of our collective national demise.

-Sophia Leis is a student intern at the Frontier Centre for Public Policy.
+Sophia Leis is the associate editor at the Frontier Centre for Public Policy.
 She is a third-year university student majoring in political science.
 She is passionate about Canadian indigenous issues, economics, and Western cultural influence.